nuitrcs/regex_workshop/part1.md

 * `\w` "word" characters: the definition can vary slightly, but basically letters (both cases) plus some in-word punctuation such as `-`
 * `\W` NOT word characters

+Each of these matches a single character in the text that fits the criteria.
+For example, `\d` matched against "1234" matches "1, "2", "3", and "4" separately.

-You can also define your own character classes by typing a set of characters inside `[]`.
+You can also define your own character groups by typing a set of characters inside `[]`.
 For example `[abc]` would match a or b or c.
+The bracketted set of characters only matches one character at a time.
+So the first match of `[act]` to "cat" is only "c".
+Character groups and classes can be combined with quantifiers; remember that the quantifier affects whatever is immediately before it -- a single character, a character class, or a character group.
+So `[act]+` applied to "cat" would match all of "cat".

+Remember: unless otherwise specified, regular expressions are case-sensitive.
+This means "c" and "C" are different characters as part of a character group in `[]`.

 ### EXERCISE 5